 The Village is required by Article 12D of G.S.
 Chapter 143 to provide these retirement benefits and has chosen to fund the benefit payments on a pay as you go basis through appropriations made in the General Fund operating budget.
 The Village's obligation to contribute to this plan is established and may be amended by the North Carolina General Assembly.
 There were no contributions made by employees.
 The Village's obligation to contribute to this plan is established and may be amended by the North Carolina General Assembly.
-Administration costs of the Separation Allowance are financed through investment earnings.
-The Village did not have to pay any benefits for the year ending June 30, 2019.
+The Village did not have to pay any benefits for the year ending June 30, 2021.